;

 Types of Marine-Grade Fasteners and Their Uses

-Understanding marine-grade fasteners and which are best for your applications can aid you in finding the quality pieces your boat needs.
+Understanding marine-grade hardware and which marine fasteners are best for your applications can aid you in finding the quality pieces your boat needs.
 You can reduce confusion and ensure your boat stays running for much longer by knowing which parts you might need.
 Marine-grade nuts and bolts have many uses in boating applications, and other fasteners are also available.
 Refer to this guide to learn how you can use them in your applications:

 Bolts